 Recipes That "Work" for Everyone

-Thi seems obvious, but many aspiring cookbook authors don't understand that the handed-down, often-improvised recipes need to be strictly codified for the general cookbook reader.
-Read more about how to write cookbook recipes.
+This seems obvious, but many aspiring cookbook authors don't understand that the handed-down, often-improvised recipes need to be strictly codified for the general cookbook reader.

 Original Recipes — Never "Borrowed" from Other Sources